EPERLab/osemosys-cr-v2/docs/source/Overview.rst

    :align:   center
    :width:   700 px

-   Figure 1: Diagram of supporting software tools of OSeMOSYS-CR-v2.
+   **Figure 1**.
+Diagram of supporting software tools of OSeMOSYS-CR-v2.

 The two major components of the toolset are: